 Total energy of the satellite = – (kinetic energy of the satellite)

-Virial theorem gives us the relationship between kinetic energy and potential energy.
-According to virial theorem, if potential energy is proportional to nth power of position (r) then the average kinetic energy is equal to times potential energy at that position.
+The virial theorem gives us the relationship between kinetic energy and potential energy.
+According to the virial theorem, if potential energy is proportional to the nth power of position (r), then the average kinetic energy is equal to (n/2) times potential energy at that position.

 When a satellite of mass ‘m’ is orbiting with an angular speed on the orbital path of radius ‘r’, its angular momentum is given by